thindil/steamsky/bin/doc/MODDING.md

 ### General information
 * Default game ships are in *ships.dat* file which is in *data* directory.
-* If you want remove or update any existing ship, you can do it in *ships.dat* file in *data* directory or in modification file (better option) add tag `ship` with attribute `index` which value will be index of selected ship and attribute `action`.
+* If you want to remove or update any existing ship, you can do it in *ships.dat* file in *data* directory or in modification file (better option) add tag `ship` with attribute `index` which value is index of selected ship and attribute `action`.
 Then if you modify an existing ship, add changed values.

 ### Ship data structure
 * Each ship is between `ship` tags.
-* Attribute `index` is a index (it can be a number or text) and must be unique.
+* Attribute `index` is an index (it can be a number or text) and must be unique.
   This value is used at this moment to set player ship and in Destroy types of goals.
 * Optional attribute `action`: What to do with this ship.
 Possible values
   are: "add" (add this ship, default option), "remove" (remove this ship) or "update" (update selected ship).
 * Attribute `name`: Type of ship.
 Will be visible during combat information.
-  If you want that ship will be used in friendly trader random event, you must have word which you set in *game.dat* as *TraderNames* in ship name.
+  If you want that ship will be used in friendly trader random event, you have to use the word which you set in *game.dat* as *TraderNames* in ship name.
   Example: if you use *trader* word, ship name can be *small poleis trader*.
 * Tags `module`: List of ship modules installed on selected ship.
-    - Attribute`index` is module index from files from *shipmodules* directory.
+    * Attribute`index` is module index from files from *shipmodules* directory.
-    - Attribute `amount` is optional: If ship should have more than one that module, just add attribute `amount` with number of modules.
+    * Attribute `amount` is optional: If ship should have more than one that module, just add attribute `amount` with number of modules.
-    - Optional attribute `action`: What to do with this module.
+    * Optional attribute `action`: What to do with this module.
 Possible values
       are: "add" (add this module, default option) or "remove" (remove this module).
 * Attribute `accuracy`: Bonus to accuracy for ship.